 3. Fill out a Form 6

-Describe your accident or illness
+Describe your injury

 When filling out a Form 6, make sure to give as many details as possible about your injury, including:

 - exactly what happened and how, for example, you were bending down to put boxes on a shelf

 - anything unusual about the work area or conditions, for example, the floor was wet and slippery